gvwilson/thirdbit/fiction/in-heck/index.md

 Gumption shook his head.
 "I can't ask you to do that.
-Not even for Sindy."
+You need it for repairs an' stuff."

-"You do not have to ask."
+"You do not have to ask.
+You are this one's friend."
 Dockety hesitated again.
 "But you will have to explain the plan to Maddy."